 Pause and think carefully before you speak.
 This will prevent you from reacting with emotion, or saying something that you may later regret.
 Talk slower and honor each word that you say.
 When we talk very fast it is often because our mind and thoughts are racing very quickly and we're trying to say everything that's on our mind.
 When we slow down, we realize that we only need to say what is absolutely necessary in that moment.

 Be fully aware of every step you take.
 Notice the shoes on your feet, and how your feet land on the ground.
 Be aware of your body and how it moves or any sensations or tension in the body.
 Notice what surrounds you as you walk or run.
 Do not think about where you are going or your destination.
 Bring your mind focus to being fully in the practice of walking or running.
-Learn more about our recommended Mindful ChiRunning and ChiWalking techniques.
+Learn more about the Mindful ChiRunning and Mindful ChiWalking techniques.

 I invite you to consider ways that you can integrate these Mindfulness Tips into your daily life, in the workplace, at home and with your relationships.
 I hope you found this helpful.
 Have fun with it, and pick one practice at a time to focus on for a day or longer.